edap/udk-creative-coding-processing/README.md

 ## Colors

 Description: Learn how to create colors and and how to change them.
+Joseph Albers introduction, introduction to color RGB and HSB color spaces.

 Keywords: `background()`, `stroke()`, `fill()`, `noStroke()`, `noFill()`, `colorMode`, `HSB`, `RGB`,`transparency and alpha channels`,

 Application: `colors`, `colors-blendMode`,

 ### Exercise(s)
-- Create your own palette.
+- Create and display your own palette.

 Notes for the theacher:
 - Exercises "Color" at page 88 of "Code as Creative Medium"